Justin900429/ROS_Final_Project/README.md

 ```
 rosrun hcc_lab9 get_format.py
 ```
-After pressing "B" on joystick, the distance and the images will be saved.
+After pressing **"B"** on joystick, the distance and the images will be saved.
 All the image files will be in hcc_lab9/images and json file will be right in hcc_lab9.
 Json file won't be overwritten when it exits.
-Instead, new information will append to it.
+Instead, new information will been appended to it.